Vikalp03/Arrays/README.md

 1. Factorial of a number
 2. Arithmetic Operations between 2 numbers using Switch case
 3. Lexicographically smallest and largest substring in a string
+4. Program to check whether the strings are anagrams